OCHA-DAP/hdx-cli-toolkit/DEMO.md

 ```shell
 hdx-toolkit list --query=archived:true --key=owner_org
 ```
+There is a guide to the CKAN query language [here](https://github.com/OCHA-DAP/hdx-ckan/blob/dev/ckanext-hdx_theme/docs/search/package_search.rst).

 Another pain point for me is getting an organization id, the `get_organization_metadata` command fixes this.
 We can just get the id with an organization name, note wildcards are implicit in the organization specification since this is how the CKAN API works: